Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 - Enable the network you just created and set the CPM.
 - Test the integration with the MoPub sample app

-#### Admob mediation
+#### Admob

 - Login to the Admob console
-- Create new Interstitial ad unit for video if not exists
+- Create an Interstitial ad unit for video if not using existing one
 - In the ad units list, click "x ad source(s)" link on the Mediation column of the interstitial ad unit
 - Click New ad network button
 - Click "+ Custom event" button